Desperate dad leads police on 'dangerous' chase after child attacked by dog in Hihi

 No further action would be taken because no one outside the family was involved, and no complaint had been laid.

-Meanwhile the police became involved after the car in which the child was being taken to Kaitaia stopped at Cable Bay, the driver, believed to be a member of the child's family, speaking briefly to a police patrol before continuing.
+However, the police became involved after the car in which the child was being taken to Kaitaia stopped at Cable Bay.
+The driver, believed to be a member of the child's family, spoke briefly to a police patrol before continuing.

 He stopped at Taipa so other other family members, who according to police were frightened by the manner in which he was driving, could get out of the car.
 After almost colliding head-on with a campervan the car was pursued by police, at speeds of up to 140km/h, towards Kaitaia.